What is burnout syndrome?

 • 4. burnout

-In the worst case, a complete collapse, serious health problems or even hospitalization
+The worst stage — complete collapse, serious health problems, or even hospitalization.

 Now we can easily imagine what a "recipe for burnout" would look like: